helmgast/lore/design.md

 -- fileassets/ (login, refers to the upload and editing, serving is from separate) -- users/ (public)
 --
-If a route above is visited with the core domain (fablr.co) no filtering per publisher is made.
+If a route above is visited with the core domain (lore.pub) no filtering per publisher is made.

 PLugins
 ==================================================================